PATIAT/west-mill-cottage/TESTING.md

 #### Mobile
 <h2 align="left"><img src="assets/readme-images/lighthouse-report-contact-page-mobile.png"></h2>

+The lighthouse reports made a number of recommendations which included:
+- Serving images in next-gen formats such as WebP and AVIF to provide better compression.
+I decided not pursue this as these formats are not supported on all browsers at this time.
+Additionally, the user experience is not hugely affected by this.
+- Some pages heading elements were not in a sequentially descending order.
+I decided to amend the code to ensure compliance with this recommendation and to ensure that a fully semantic structure was adpoted to make it easier for assistive navigation technologies.

 - Made site live on GitHub pages early on in dev process to test on real hardware iPhone 13 PRO and iPhone 11, Mac Book Air 2015 and HP Desktop 27in.
 (Credit to CI Mentor for this advice).